Ruiqi-Chen-0216/Ruiqi-Chen-0216.github.io/_pages/home.md

 and 6 projects are under submission & review:
 1. Digital Biography of NSZTVR: Enhancing Intercultural Empathy (In Submission)
 2. Enhancing Memory and Communication Abilities in Mild Dementia: A Personalized Memory Collage App with AIGC Technology (In Submission)
-3. CreationBlends Reality: Enhancing Users’ Socio-spatial Perceptions through Embodied Gestural Interactions in a Co-creative AR Environment (In Submission)
+3. CreationBlends Reality: Enhancing Users' Socio-spatial Perceptions through Embodied Gestural Interactions in a Co-creative AR Environment (In Submission)
-4. “What Happen”- Explaining the Actions of Autonomous Vehicles (In Submission)
-5. Enhancing Rehabilitation of Child Education Among DHH-Mixed Family through ICT (In Submission)
+4. Enhancing Rehabilitation of Child Education Among DHH-Mixed Family through ICT (In Submission)
-6. Revitalizing Public Spaces with Augmented Reality Art at Common Space (In Submission)
+5. Revitalizing Public Spaces with Augmented Reality Art at Common Space (In Submission)